 // Adobe Premiere Pro: What's in It for You?

 // The Reasons Behind My Ratings

 My name is Aleco Pors.
 It’s been seven months since I started to take video editing seriously, so I understand what it means to pick up new video editing software and learn it from scratch.

-I've used competing programs such as Final Cut Pro, PowerDirector, Sony Vegas Pro, and Nero to create videos for both personal and commercial use, and have a good sense of both the quality and the features you should expect from a video editor.
+I’ve used competing programs such as Final Cut Pro, PowerDirector, VEGAS Pro, and Nero Video to create videos for both personal and commercial use, and have a good sense of both the quality and the features you should expect from a video editor.

 I hope that you can walk away from this review with a good sense of whether or not you’re the kind of user who will benefit from purchasing Premiere Pro, and feel as though you’re not being “sold” anything while reading this.

 I have not received any payment or requests from Adobe to create this review, and aim only to deliver my complete, honest opinion about the product.
 My goal is to highlight the program’s strengths and weaknesses, outlining exactly which kinds of users the software is best suited to with no strings attached.

 What Is Adobe Premiere Pro?

 It is a video editing program for serious hobbyists and professionals.
 It’s the most widely used professional quality video editor in the world for a good reason, but it comes with a steep learning curve.

 What Can You Do with Premiere Pro?